zhuangh/CarND-Traffic-Sign-Classifier-Project/README.md

 The training performance figure is attached.

 ![alt text][perm]

 #### Iterative approach was chosen

 * What was the first architecture that was tried and why was it chosen?

 Answer: I started with LeNet since the lecture mentioned it has pretty good performance in this kind of task.

 ![alt text][lenet]

 * What were some problems with the initial architecture?

 Answer: The accuracy is not high enough, only around 89% for the test set.

 * How was the architecture adjusted and why was it adjusted?

-Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
-One common justification for adjusting an architecture would be due to overfitting or underfitting.
-A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
+Answer:

-Answer: I increased the filter depth to capture more pattern information from the inputs.
+I increased the filter depth to capture more pattern information from the inputs.

 I added dropout for the fully-connected layers to avoid the overfitting.

 * Which parameters were tuned?
 How were they adjusted and why?

-Answer: Dropout's keep probability.
-I set 0.7 then decreased to 0.5.
+Answer: I tuned the Dropout's keep probability.
+I set 0.7 then decreased it to 0.5.
 Check the Configuration and Performance Table table I added above.

-* What are some of the important design choices and why were they chosen?
-For example, why might a convolution layer work well with this problem?
-How might a dropout layer help with creating a successful model?
-Answer: In terms of architecture, I added two dropout layers after fully-connected layers respectively.

 ### Test a Model on New Images